Verkami is a crowdfunding platform:

 Patrons (be they legally a business or professional individual or a legal entity) who make a pledge as part of their business or professional activity can deduct the VAT paid.

-Yes.
-The money pledged is advance payment for future goods or services to be provided as part of a business activity.
+If the money pledged is viewed as advance payment for future goods or services to be provided as part of a business activity, then yes, you will have to register as a professional businessperson to pay taxes on the income received through pledges.

 The recipient of the pledges can deduct the fees paid to the crowdfunding platform as another expense of their business activity, either in terms of income tax (for business and professional legal individuals) or company tax (for legal entities).